kylewilliamsrr/osticket-prereqs/README.md

 </p>
 <p>
-osTicket is now available to open new tickets and view the status of existing tickets.
+Installation is complete. osTicket is now available to open new tickets and resolve and view existing tickets.
 </p>
 <br />